mishamcfeat/MultinationalRetailDataCentralisation/README.md

 ## Installation
 1. Clone the repository: `git clone [repository-url]`
 2. Install required dependencies: `pip install -r requirements.txt`
-3. Set up your database credentials in config folder with yaml files e.g. `config.yaml`
+3. Set up your database credentials in config folder with yaml files e.g. `pgadmin_creds.yaml`

 ## Usage
 - To extract data: Use methods from the DataExtractor class in `data_extraction.py`
 - For data cleaning: Use methods from the DataCleaning class in `data_cleaning.py`
 - To upload data to the database: Use methods from the DatabaseConnector class in `database_utils.py`
+- Set up the Foreign Key Constraints using the Foreign Keys folder files.
+- Query as required to collect up-to-date metrics of the data

 ## File Structure